arcus/module_discovery/README.md

 docker compose up -d
 ```

 Open a web browser to http://0.0.0.0:8050 to see and interact with the app.
+The container and app have been configured such that you can refresh the browser to see any changes you've made to the code reflected without having to rebuild the container.
+Still, it can be a good idea to periodically rebuild the container to ensure everything working is as expected.

 ### Running the app locally